dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 Configuring Access to D-Wave Solvers
 ====================================

-the D-Wave Solver API (SAPI) provides access to :term:`solver`\ s, remote compute resources for solving problems such as a D-Wave system or Leap's quantum-classical hybrid solvers.
+D-Wave's Solver API (SAPI) provides access to :term:`solver`\ s, remote compute resources for solving problems such as a D-Wave system or Leap's quantum-classical hybrid solvers.

 Interacting with SAPI
 =====================

-SAPI is an application layer built to provide resource discovery, permissions, and scheduling for compute resources at D-Wave.
+SAPI is an application layer built to provide resource discovery, permissions, and scheduling for D-Wave compute resources.
 The requisite information for problem submission through SAPI includes:

 1. API endpoint URL

    A URL to the remote resources.
-By default, ``https://cloud.dwavesys.com/sapi`` is used to connect to resources provided by D-Wave's Leap Quantum Application Environment, including D-Wave quantum computers.
+By default, ``https://cloud.dwavesys.com/sapi`` is used to connect to resources provided by D-Wave's Leap quantum cloud service, including D-Wave quantum computers.

 2. API Token